knispeja/knispeja.github.io/blog.md

 At time of writing, community voting is still in progress.
 There were a whopping 171 entries to the jam!
 Playing everyone's entries has been a great experience, and I'm hopefully going to find more time to participate in game jams in the future.

+UPDATE 10/31: Amazingly, House of Berluscont WON both the "Enjoyment (Best Game)" and the "Story" categories of Scream Jam 2020!
+I'm really glad people enjoyed it since I put so much time into polishing it.
+Thanks so much to everyone who voted, and to everyone who put up with me while I was running on very little sleep, and supported me with testing and feedback!

+[The ratings](https://itch.io/jam/scream-jam-2020/rate/789448) confirmed to me that my worst areas were SFX and horror.
+It definitely turned out to be more of a detective game than a horror game; the music is really the only thing that makes it scary.
+And the music is not great -- I would love to have made it more adaptive and reactive to what's happening, and have better leveling in general (the music gets way too loud at times).
+Would be awesome to work with a sound designer next time I do a project like this to try to shore up those weaknesses.

 ## June 2020: Persona 4 Golden Modding
 With P4G finally coming to PC this month, I've been immersing myself in its modding community.
 A lot of the decompilation tools out there seem to have trouble with certain files, but despite that I managed to make [a few mods](https://github.com/knispeja/P4G-Disable-Trap-Chests) revolving around modifying what comes out of chests while in dungeons.